-How to Reduce Risk of Injuries in a Car Accident
+How to Reduce Risk of Injuries in a Car Accidents

 You may not be able to prevent accidents, but you can prepare for them in an effort to reduce the number of injuries you incur.
-Here are some of the ways you can reduce your risk of injury in a car accident.
+Here are some of the ways you can reduce your risk of injury in car accidents.

 1. Wear your seat belt (properly)